-Students withdrawing from PNWU, regardless of the reason, must apply for readmission.
-To apply for Students withdrawing from PNWU due to medical reasons, advanced study or extended military obligations (see military readmission section below) must apply for readmission.
+Students withdrawing from PNWU due to medical reasons, advanced study or extended military obligations (see military readmission section below) must apply for readmission.
 To apply for readmission, the applicant must submit a letter to Enrollment Services at least three months in advance of the time the applicant wishes to re-enroll.
 The letter must include reasons for withdrawal from school, status/ activities involved with since withdrawal, and reasons to be considered for readmission.
 The applicant for readmission may also include any supportive documentation they feel the Admission Committee should consider.
 Students who were granted a medical withdrawal will need to provide documentation from a qualified healthcare provider stating the student is able to resume academic pursuits without limitation.

-The Admission Committee will consider the letter of application for readmission and may ask for letters of reference, medical documentation, etc., and review the student's credentials on file with Enrollment Services.
-The Admission Committee has the right to conduct interviews, secure documentation, evaluate past grades/performance, etc. Because the reason each applicant leaves is unique, the information required by the Admission Committee may vary.
+The Admission Committee will consider the letter of application for readmission and may ask for letters of reference, medical documentation, or other documentation, and review the student's credentials on file with Enrollment Services.
+The Admission Committee has the right to conduct interviews, secure documentation, evaluate past grades/performance, and other University information to assist in their review of eligibility of the individual seeking readmission.
+Because the reason each applicant leaves is unique, the information required by the Admission Committee may vary.
 The Admission Committee makes a recommendation to the dean or program director.
 The dean, program director, or designee will establish placement and academic conditions, which will include academic probation, for students readmitted.